-In January 2017, we granted Mr. Johnson an option to purchase 75,000 shares of our common stock.
+In January 2018, we granted Mr. Clifton an option to purchase 75,000 shares of our common stock.
 The shares subject to this option will vest in equal annual installments over a period of four years.
-The exercise price of this option is \$3.55 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Global Market on the date of grant.
-In January 2018, we granted Mr. Johnson an option to purchase 75,000 shares of our common stock.
-The shares subject to this option will vest in equal annual installments over a period of four years.
-The exercise price of this option is \$5.50 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Global Market on the date of grant.
-In February 2019, we granted Mr. Johnson options to purchase 100,000 and 60,000 shares of our common stock.
+The exercise price of this option is \$5.50 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Stock Market on the date of grant.
+In February 2019, we granted Mr. Clifton an option to purchase 160,000 shares of our common stock.
 The shares subject to these options will vest in equal annual installments over a period of four years.
-The exercise price of these options are \$2.66 and \$2.29 per share respectively, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Global Market on the date of the applicable grant.
-All shares subject to vesting under these options will vest in full and become immediately exercisable upon the closing of a sale or other change in control of our company.
+The exercise price of these options are \$2.66 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Stock Market on the date of grant.
+In November 2019, we granted Mr. Clifton an option to purchase 36,000 shares of our common stock.
+The shares subject to this option will vest in full and become immediately exercisable upon the achievement of specified product development milestones.
+The exercise price of this option is \$0.5161 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Stock Market on the date of grant.
+In February 2020, we granted Mr. Clifton an option to purchase 160,000 shares of our common stock.
+The shares subject to this option will vest in full and become immediately exercisable upon the achievement of specified product development milestones.
+The exercise price of this option is \$0.374 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Stock Market on the date of grant.
+All shares underlying these options will vest in full and become immediately exercisable upon a change of control of the Company or if the Mr. Clifton is terminated without cause or resigns for good reason (each as defined in Mr. Clifton's employment agreement, discussed under "Employment Arrangements and Potential Payments upon Termination of Employment" herein).
+With respect to equity awards that vest